-Epstein Becker Green (“EBG”) is pleased to present the 2018 Telemental Health Laws survey (“2018 Survey”) - now available in a complimentary app.
-Since 2016, EBG has researched, analyzed, and compiled state-specific content relating to the regulatory requirements for professional mental/behavioral practitioners and stakeholders seeking to provide telehealth-focused services.
-The 2018 Survey is EBG’s latest and most comprehensive update to state telehealth laws, regulations, and policies within the mental/behavioral health practice.
+Epstein Becker Green (“EBG”) is proud to release updated state content in our Telemental Health Laws app.
+Since 2016, EBG has researched, compiled, and analyzed state-specific content relating to the regulatory requirements for professional mental health / behavioral health practitioners and stakeholders seeking to provide telehealth-focused services.
+The 2019 update to the app is EBG’s latest and most comprehensive compilation of state telehealth laws, regulations, and policies within the mental health / behavioral health practice disciplines.

 The terms “telemedicine” and “telehealth” are similarly defined across states that have included definitions for one or both of these terms.
-Generally, these terms are defined as the practice of medicine (or broader set of professional health care services, depending on the state) via electronic communication and/or other means, occurring between a practitioner and a patient who are located in two different locations, with or without an intervening health care provider.
-The majority of the states that define these terms also specify that services provided via audio-only, e-mail, and/or facsimile do not constitute “telemedicine” or “telehealth.”
+Generally, these terms are defined as the practice of medicine (or other set of professional health care services) via electronic communication and/or other means, occurring between a practitioner and a patient who are located in two different locations, with or without an intervening health care provider.
+The majority of the states that define one or both of these terms also specify that services provided via audio-only, e-mail, and/or facsimile generally do not constitute the provision of “telemedicine” or “telehealth” services.

-In terms of professional licensing, all states require physicians to hold a valid license to practice medicine that has been issued by the state’s medical or osteopathic board.
-Several states (e.g., Indiana, Louisiana, Maine, Minnesota, Nevada, New Mexico, Ohio, and Oregon) continue to issue to qualified out-of-state physicians “special telemedicine licenses,” which generally provide these physicians with a way to practice across state lines without having to go through the required process to obtain a full professional license.
+In terms of professional licensing, all states require physicians and other health care professionals to hold a valid license to practice medicine that has been issued by the state’s relevant professional board.
+A small group of states (currently Alabama, Louisiana, Maine, Nevada, New Mexico, Ohio, Oregon, Tennessee (Osteopaths only), and Texas) continue to issue “special telemedicine licenses” to qualified out-of-state physicians.
+Typically, these special licenses provide physicians with a way to practice across state lines without having to go through the required process to obtain a full professional license from the state.

-Roughly half of the states have privacy/confidentiality laws, regulations, and/or guidance specific to the provision of telehealth services that generally go above and beyond requiring health care providers to merely follow state and federal privacy/confidentiality laws pertaining to the practice of medicine.
-In addition, 38 states have established some type of informed consent requirements that must be followed before telehealth services are provided.
+Roughly half of the states have data privacy / confidentiality laws, regulations, and/or guidance specific to the provision of telehealth services that generally go above and beyond requiring health care providers to merely follow federal and state privacy / confidentiality requirements pertaining to the practice of medicine.
+In addition, 39 jurisdictions have established some type of informed consent requirements that must be followed before telehealth services are provided.

 Increased Recognition of Telehealth Benefits

-Since EBG’s release of the 2016 Survey, public recognition of the benefits of utilizing telehealth technology to provide greater access to health care services has significantly increased.
-While the shortage of behavioral health providers has long been acknowledged, the growing use of telehealth technologies as a strategy to increase access to psychiatrists, psychologists, counselors, therapists, and other behavioral health professionals continues to gain attention and validation as an alternative model of care delivery.
+Since EBG’s release of its 50-State Survey of Telemental / Telebehavioral Health in 2016, public recognition of the benefits of utilizing telehealth technology to provide greater access to health care services has significantly increased.
+While the shortage of behavioral health providers in the United States has long been acknowledged, increased utilization of telehealth technologies as a strategy to increase access to psychiatrists, psychologists, counselors, therapists, and other behavioral health professionals continues to gain attention and validation as an alternative model of care delivery.

 In additional, states have taken a variety of different approaches to addressing the opioid crisis, many of which involve the use of telehealth technology.
 Several states, including Indiana, Michigan, and Missouri, have introduced and/or passed legislation that would expand remote prescribing of controlled substances for treatment of SUDs.
 For example, in 2017, Indiana passed legislation that expanded the list of controlled medications that practitioners may prescribe via telehealth platforms, including some that can be used to treat opioid dependence disorders.
 Similarly, Michigan and Missouri permit the prescribing of controlled substances via telehealth as long as physicians adhere to the standards of care applicable to their profession relative to the act of prescribing controlled substances.

-Beyond applicability to the opioid crisis, telehealth has continued to gather bipartisan support in Congress through various pieces of legislation, one of them being the Bipartisan Budget Act of 2018 (“BBA”).
+Beyond applicability to the opioid crisis, telehealth has continued to gather bipartisan support in Congress through various pieces of legislation, such as the Mental Health Telemedicine Expansion Act (H.R.
+1301), which is pending in the current 116th Congress.
+This bill excludes certain mental health telehealth services from specified requirements under Medicare, including originating site requirements.
+Another recent and important bipartisan piece of legislation was the Bipartisan Budget Act of 2018 (“BBA”).
 The BBA expanded Medicare coverage for certain telehealth services by allowing telehealth services to be provided to beneficiaries dealing with end-stage renal disease (“ESRD”) in their homes, as well as to beneficiaries who are being treated by practitioners participating in accountable care organizations (“ACOs”).
 The BBA also lifted the geographic requirements traditionally required by Medicare’s coverage rules for telehealth services (e.g., originating sites, rural health professional shortage areas, and counties outside Metropolitan Statistical Areas) for telehealth services rendered to beneficiaries with ESRD, to those being treated by ACO practitioners, or for beneficiaries who have been diagnosed with or evaluated for, or are being treated for, symptoms of an acute stroke.

 Telehealth Expansion in the Government Sector

 Separately, the federal government has encouraged states to utilize telehealth technology to increase access to health care services through state Medicaid programs.
 In June 2018, a letter issued by the Centers for Medicare & Medicaid Services encouraged states to utilize telemedicine and telepsychiatry to facilitate coordinated care for Medicaid recipients.
-As of August 2018, 49 states and the District of Columbia provide reimbursement for some type of live video (i.e., synchronous) telehealth services through their Medicaid fee-for-service (“FFS”) programs (with Massachusetts being the only state that does not yet do so).
-Telehealth utilization through state Medicaid programs has expanded to allow recipients greater access, especially in schools.
+Currently, all 50 states and the District of Columbia provide some level of reimbursement for some type of live video (i.e., synchronous) telehealth services through their Medicaid fee-for-service (“FFS”) programs.
+Telehealth utilization through state Medicaid programs has continued to expand, which, in turn, has allowed program recipients greater access, especially in schools.
 Since 2013, several state Medicaid programs, including New York, have expanded the list of eligible originating sites to include schools.
 New York expanded the list of state-sanctioned care delivery sites for telehealth to public, private, and charter elementary and secondary schools, as well as child care programs and day care centers, thereby giving children virtual access to physicians, dentists, and mental health counselors.
 School-based telehealth services can cover a broad range of care, including primary and acute care, chronic disease management, behavioral and mental health, speech therapy, dental screenings, nutritional counseling, and prevention and health education.

-Comparatively, all eyes have remained focused on the Department of Veterans Affairs (“VA”), as the agency has worked over the past year to significantly expand its telehealth-focused programs.
+Comparatively, all eyes remain focused on the Department of Veterans Affairs (“VA”), as the agency has worked in recent years to significantly expand its telehealth-focused programs.
 In June 2018, Congress mandated the VA to provide veterans with a self-scheduling, online appointment system, and to provide health care services, whether in person or using telehealth technologies.
 While the VA acknowledged the state-to-state variability of telehealth requirements, thus potentially exposing its physicians to penalties for the unauthorized practice of medicine, the agency nonetheless developed and published a final rule that supersedes state-to-state telehealth regulations by allowing VA health care providers to render services via telehealth in any state, notwithstanding any conflicting state laws regarding licensure, registration, or certification requirements.
 For example, the VA telehealth program allows its providers to offer the same level of care to all beneficiaries regardless of a beneficiary’s or health care provider’s location and despite state specific geographic restrictions.
-Since its rollout, the VA’s telehealth program has on-boarded approximately 20,000 new patients and hosts over 6,000 virtual visits each week.
+Since its rollout, the VA implemented its telehealth program at more than 900 sites of care and for more than 50 different specialty areas of care.
+In fiscal year 2017, the VA provided care to more than 727,000 patients through more than two million telehealth episodes of care.

 Continued and Persistent Barriers to Greater Telehealth Adoption